anumitad/fit-find/README.md

 # fit-find

-FitFind is a full-stack fitness and knowledge tracking application that integrates workout, nutrition, and biometric logging with intelligent note-taking and media organization.
+FitFind is a full-stack fitness and knowledge tracking application that combines workout, nutrition, and biometric logging with intelligent note/media organization and LLM-based search.
 Users can:

-- Track body metrics, workouts, and nutrition data (stored in Oracle Cloud Autonomous DB)
+- Track body metrics, workouts, and nutrition (stored in Oracle Cloud Autonomous DB)

-- Upload and semantically search notes, YouTube links, videos, and audio using a vector database (Qdrant)
+- Upload notes, YouTube videos, audio, and video files for semantic indexing in Qdrant

-- Query personal media using natural language thanks to embeddings + semantic search
+- Query stored media using natural language with LLM-powered Retrieval Augmented Generation (RAG)

-- Visualize historical and predicted progress for fitness goals using Prophet
+- Visualize and forecast fitness progress using time series modeling

-- Interact with an intuitive Streamlit frontend, powered by a FastAPI backend and Terraform-provisioned infrastructure
+- Interact via a Streamlit frontend backed by a FastAPI API, with infrastructure provisioned using Terraform